 In order to plan a successful mobile training strategy, you need to understand your employee base very well.
 The basis of the education background, their online habits, how they engage with their mobile devices and the role of mobiles in their professional life, all of them play a vital role in framing a successful mobile training initiative and the ideal mobile training solution for your company.

 Training needs and business value.

+Mobile Training Programs are futile if the content isn’t aligned with the goals of the employees.
 One needs to make the training content directly related to the goals of the employees.
 In case the relation is not obvious, you should clarify the benefits of the training early in the program.
 Encouraging the employees to start and complete the training is a science in itself, and we have covered a part of it in a previous blog.
 In a nutshell, if the training is not going to help the employees, they do not have enough reason to learn it.

 Intelligence and Tracking Training Intervention

 And finally to the holy grail.
 While a mobile training vendor might do everything right, it’s important to note that their thoughts and reality could be very different.
 A potential mobile training vendor needs to track the training intervention at a deeper level to understand what is working and what’s not.
 To go about this, one needs to deeply track their training intervention.
 Most of us may not be data scientists, but surely all have decent excel skills, hence the vendor must allow us to download the data presented visually and let us evaluate it as we please.